acutone22/CppMultiThreading/README.md

 **Communication between threads using variables and futures** **Condition variable:** basic mechanism for waiting for an event to be triggered by another thread.
 **Futures** provide a mechanism to access the results of an asynchronous operation.
-Future may launch a "background" task while other operations are running and handle it when finished.
+Future may launch a "background" task while other operations are running and handle it when finished. **async** operations are created by std::async, which has a std::launch policy:
+- async -> operations runs in a new created thread
+- deferred -> op runs in the creator thread, when calling future.get().
+If you need multiple threads, use std::shared_futures